bstowemasters/AWS-Setup/README.md

 Click on ```Users``` just below the 'Top Features' Tab.

-This will bring up a new window showing all of the current users, you'll see an empty table like so:
+This will bring up a new window showing all of the current users, you'll see an empty table like this:

 ![IAM Users](/Resources/IAMUsers.png)

 Click on the ```Create User``` button, enter a user name and click ```next```.

 You'll now see a screen asking for you to set up some permissions for this account.
-We will keep things simple here and add administrator access to our new account.
+We will keep things simple and add administrator access to our new account.

 To do this, select ```Attach policies directly``` and tick the ✅```Administrator Access``` policy.

 This is shown in the image below: